Markivanarcega01/Markivanarcega01/README.md

 Project Staff (July 2024 - December 2024) at University of the Philippines Open University (UPOU)
  - Developed a web extension that identifies gender-bias words
+ - Developed a webpage that takes a .docx file and highlight the gender-bias words

 <h1 style="bold">Tech Stack</h1>